ThomasSugar/hmil/index.md

 ## News

-* <a href="https://asunow.asu.edu/20191029-weartech-positions-phoenix-center-wearable-tech-industry" title="WearTEch"> ASU and the city of Phoenix are buidling a WearTech facility
+* ASU and the city of Phoenix are building a <a href="https://asunow.asu.edu/20191029-weartech-positions-phoenix-center-wearable-tech-industry" title="WearTEch"> WearTech facility

-* We are building a new class of exoskeletons.  * <a href="http://idealab.asu.edu/kaiteki" title="exoshell"> Kaiteki Project
+* We are building a new class of exoskeletons.  <a href="http://idealab.asu.edu/kaiteki" title="exoshell"> Kaiteki Project

+* We are building a new hip exoskeleton for the Air Force.

+* We are working on a elbo exoskeleton with Mayo Clinic for rehabilitation.

 * Can your exoskeleton make these moves? [movie](Hesa Moves compress.mp4)